Taking a Cash Rebate versus Interest Rate Reduction

 If you want to learn more about build quality and why it is essential, please review this video series from BraunAbility called “Straight Talk.”
 This video series does an outstanding job explaining and showing the different aspects of the conversion processes and the shortcuts many online-only wheelchair van converters make.

-One Last Tip and It's Important
+One Last Tip for First Time Buyers and It's Important

 When working with a mobility dealer, either an online-only retailer or one in your community like Superior Van & Mobility, be sure they are members of the National Mobility Equipment Dealers Association (NMEDA).
 NMEDA is the organization to PROTECT YOU by regulating wheelchair-accessible vehicle manufacturers and the mobility dealer network.